simrenbasra/simys-blog/_posts/2024-10-21-trick_or_retreat_part1.md

 **Feedback:**

-After moving, the trick-or-treater receives feedback based on the square they land on.
-If they find candy, they earn 10 points; if they find a ghost, they lose 10 points.
+After moving, the trick-or-treater receives feedback based on the square they land on; if they find candy they earn 10 points, if they find a ghost they lose 10 points.

 **Policy Update:**